BrackEYEtestology: Ranking the First 11 Teams in the Tourney

 Murray State races towards Mason Miller in the transfer portal

-Son of NBA champion sharpshooter Mike Miller, Mason began his collegiate career at Creighton Bluejays where he made strong strides, including leading the Big East in 3-point percentage in 2023-24 at 45 percent.
+Son of NBA champion sharpshooter Mike Miller, Mason Miller began his collegiate career at Creighton Bluejays where he made strong strides, including leading the Big East in 3-point percentage in 2023-24 at 45 percent.
 For the 2025-26 season, he transferred to Murray State Racers, reuniting with his former assistant-coach-turned-head-coach Ryan Miller.

 Standing at 6′9″, Mason blends floor-stretching shooting (76 career 3-pointers) with positional versatility, and his move to Murray State signals a new chapter where he may have expanded opportunity.
 With his height, shooting and the lineage of his father’s championship experience, Mason could surprise this season if his development continues the upward trend.